 Mobile devices are used without any governing rules or accountability and result in searches of individuals without adherence to legal standards such as probable cause and in violation of the Fourth Amendment.
-For example, according to an article by the Center for Investigative Reporting, an ICE agent using the San Diego mobile facial recognition system wrote in a testimonial that
+For example, according to an article by the Center for Investigative Reporting, an ICE agent using the San Diego mobile facial recognition system wrote in a testimonial that his "spidy [sic] senses' were tingling" about the immigration status of a neighbor of the person he was pursuing.

 He decided to run the man's picture through the facial recognition software.
-The agent discovered the man was in the country illegally and had a 2003 DUI conviction in San Diego.
-83
+The agent discovered the man was in the country illegally and had a 2003 DUI conviction in San Diego. $8_3$